JyPy87/ORolist/README.md

 ## Setup

 Download project on a apache server.
 Create an .env.local file with your MariaDB or Mysql credentials.
+Then when your apache and database server is ok :
-* make `php bin/console d:d:c to create database`
+* make `php bin/console d:d:c` (doctrine:database:create) to create database
-* make `php bin/console d:mi:mi to creat tables and fields`
+* make `php bin/console d:mi:mi`(doctrine:migrations:migrate) to create tables and fields